QualiSystemsLab/CA-Automic-Release-Automation-Action-Pack/README.md

 The full steps for recreating the action pack by hand are also included below.

-To work around certificate issues and to simplify programming on the Automic side, the Automic actions are written to connect to a REST proxy, implemented in Python with the Flask library, that performs CloudShell sandbox API calls and manipulates the results.
-The source code of this proxy is in this repo.
+A limitation of this implementation:
-The full API is described below.
+To work around certificate issues and to simplify programming on the Automic side, the Automic actions are currently written to connect to a relay server, implemented in Python with the Flask library, rather than the CloudShell sandbox API directly.
+The source code of this relay is in this repo in sandbox_api_relay.py.

 We defined a top-level workflow "FlexApp endtoend release" that represents an app release pipeline (playing the